Different Types of Fungal Nail Infections

 4. Candida Onychomycosis (Yeast Infection of the Nail)

-Candida fungi can infect the nails, particularly in individuals with chronic wet hands or a history of frequent nail infections.
+Candida fungi can infect nails.
+This is common in people with wet hands or a history of nail infections.
 This type is more common in the fingernails than toenails.

 Symptoms: